Congress of the Philippines: Commonwealth and Second Republic era

-Independent era
+Independence era

 Upon the inauguration of the Republic of the Philippines on July 4, 1946, Republic Act No. 6 was enacted providing that on the date of the proclamation of the Republic of the Philippines, the existing Congress would be known as the First Congress of the Republic.
 Successive Congresses were elected until President Ferdinand Marcos declared martial law on September 23, 1972.
 Marcos then ruled by decree.

-As early as 1970, Marcos had convened a constitutional convention to revise the 1935 constitution; in 1973, the Constitution was approved.
+As early as 1970, Marcos had convened a constitutional convention to revise the 1935 Constitution; in 1973, the Constitution was approved.
 It abolished the bicameral Congress and created a unicameral National Assembly, which would ultimately be known as the Batasang Pambansa in a semi-presidential system of government.
-The batasan elected a prime minister.
-The Batasang Pambansa first convened in 1978.
+The Batasang Pambansa first convened in 1978, and elected a prime minister.

-Marcos was overthrown after the 1986 People Power Revolution; President Corazon Aquino then ruled by decree.
+Marcos was overthrown after the People Power Revolution; President Corazon Aquino then ruled by decree.
 Later that year she appointed a constitutional commission that drafted a new constitution.
 The Constitution was approved in a plebiscite the next year; it restored the presidential system of government together with a bicameral Congress of the Philippines.
-It first convened in 1987.
+The restored Congress first convened in 1987.